learn-the-web/topics/web-typography-cheat-sheet/index.md

           - '*Example:* `font: normal 100%/1.5 sans-serif;`'

   - title: 'Experimental properties'
-    note: 'These properties may not work in all browser and may have a major performance impact.'
+    note: 'These properties may not work in all browsers and may have a major performance impact.'
     items:
       - name: '`hyphens`'
         details: